Skip to main content

 Notes

-Given that the driver may need to write a description for POD or dropoff, this option is available in the driver application.
+The driver application provides this option, as the driver may need to write a description for POD or dropoff.